 Additionally, if you have a larger group, it’s difficult to justify the LEGOLAND VIP Experience since purchasing it for each member can easily double your expense.

 Finally, if your primary reason for getting a VIP Experience is to have access to rides and attractions, this can be really useful during the weekends or peak seasons.
 However, during slower mid-week days or the offseason, this likely doesn’t offer the same value.

 While much of the VIP Experience is handled for you, there were a few things I recommend:

 Request your favorite floor at the hotel.
 As we mentioned, we stayed on the hotel’s second floor which was pirate themed.
 Other options include the medieval-themed Kingdom rooms, Adventure-theme rooms, and the slightly more frilly-looking LEGO Friends.

 Ask as many questions as you can.
 The LEGO website doesn’t give too many details, and when booking, we felt like the representative could have done a better job answering questions so that we knew how to get the most out of our experience ahead of time.

 Keep it a surprise!
-Even after arriving, our 7-year-old son had no clue of all the perks in the VIP experience.
+Even after arriving, our 7-year-old son had no clue of all the perks of the VIP experience.
 This meant that, from the first story telling time to the behind-the-scenes experience with a Master Builder, there were cool new surprises around every turn.
 Even better, his delight at every new experience doubled our fun and made the entire trip more memorable.

 How Does the Cost of a VIP Experience Compare?

 The cost of a LEGOLAND VIP Experience is steep, but it does offer multiple opportunities to save throughout the day, including items such as food and souvenirs that can really add up.
-Here’s an estimate cost comparison:
+Here’s an estimated cost comparison:

 |General Guest||VIP Experience|